Fused Glass Luncheon: SOLD OUT

-As a charitable organization, the Wimberley Community Civic Club was hit hard by cancellations of our fundraising events.
-Unfortunately, the needs of our community have remained the same or, in some cases, have grown.
+As a charitable organization, we have been hit hard by cancellations of our fundraising events.
+Unfortunately, the needs of our community have remained the same or have grown.

 Our events have been staples here for decades.
 However, the most significant impact is on the students who depend on our scholarships and the nonprofits who depend on our donations.
 In 2019, we awarded $24,000 in student scholarships and $39,750 to local nonprofits.

-Because of your generosity, we were able to come close to those numbers again this year.
-In May, we awarded $20,000 in scholarships and $32,000 in community donations.
+Because of your generosity, we were able to come close to those numbers last year.
+In May 2020, we awarded $20,000 in scholarships and $32,000 in community donations.
 (Click here to see the complete list of beneficiaries.)

 If you are interested in becoming a member,